masonfmatthews/rails_assignments/projects/novel_api/README.md

 ## Deliverables

-* **A Github Organization.** Create an organization in github to represent your team for this project.
+* **A GitHub Organization.** Create an organization in github to represent your team for this project.
 Give all team members full rights.
 * **A Repository.** Create a repository in your github organization.
 * **A Heroku App.** Your application should be deployed and running on Heroku.
 * **A Test Suite.** Your application should be developed using test driven development.
 It is up to you whether you use ping-pong pairing.